Skip to main content

 It’s just “all hands on deck.”

-On top of this, newly promoted leaders at all sorts of companies often have to continue juggling what they were doing in their previous roles, even as they transition to their new ones.
+In addition, newly promoted leaders at all sorts of companies often have to continue juggling what they were doing in their previous roles even as they transition to their new ones.
 This can result in a lot of time spent putting out fires in both positions.

-In both these cases, and among many other similar examples, new managers aren’t getting the breathing room they need to step into their leadership role gradually.
+In both these cases, and in many other similar examples, new managers aren’t getting the breathing room they need to gradually step into their leadership roles.

 They never had their time with training wheels.

-If you recently promoted or hired a new cohort to management, or you yourself are new to management and need some direction, here are Rumeena’s three tips to mitigate their stress during the transition from associate/specialist to newly minted manager.
+If you recently promoted or hired a new cohort to management or are new to management and need some direction, here are Rumeena’s three tips for mitigating stress during the transition from associate/specialist to newly minted manager.

 New managers promoted from within will likely be expected to keep taking the lead on old responsibilities.
 For a while, it’s reasonable to tie up loose ends and give as much information and guidance to the person assuming their previous role as possible — but encourage them to set a deadline.
 This will remove other people’s expectations of relying on them to do their previous role on top of the new one.

-Delegate any other low-level tasks appropriately, so that you can make time for the new or larger projects you need to spearhead.
+Delegate any other low-level tasks appropriately so that you can make time for the new or more extensive projects you need to spearhead.

 2. Be fiercely protective of your time.

-There will be occasions when new managers are working late or earlier than usual.
-But again, leaders should be careful to set this expectation.
-When we’re responding to things late at night, people might expect us to always be responsive at that time.
+There will be occasions when new managers work late or earlier than usual.
+But again, leaders should be careful to set these expectations.
+When we respond to things late at night, people might expect us to always be responsive at that time.

 3. Be realistic with yourself.